Mumps sickens hundreds of detained migrants in 19 states

-Mumps has swept through 57 immigration detention facilities in 19 states since September, according to the first U.S. government report on the outbreaks in the overloaded immigration system.
+(AP) – Mumps has swept through 57 immigration detention facilities in 19 states since last September, according to the first U.S. government report on the outbreaks in the overloaded immigration system.

-The virus sickened 898 adult migrants and 33 detention center staffers, the Centers for Disease Control and Prevention said in its report Thursday.
+The virus sickened 898 adult migrants and 33 detention center staffers, the Centers for Disease Control and Prevention said in its Thursday report.

 New cases continue as migrants are taken into custody or transferred between facilities, the report said.
 As of last week, outbreaks were happening in 15 facilities in seven states.